sanger-pathogens/TpRNAseq/README.md

    rm -rf work .nextflow*
    ```

+   Alternatively, use [`nextflow clean`](https://www.nextflow.io/docs/latest/cli.html#clean), which allows selective removal of these files.

 ## Generating a manifest

 Manifests supplied as an argument to `--manifest`, should be of of the following format: